How to Care for Handmade Jewelry

-You’ve scoured the Internet, the local craft fair and the independent boutique downtown, and finally found the piece of handmade jewelry that was destined to be worn by you and you alone.
+You’ve scoured the Internet, the local craft fair, and the independent boutique downtown, and finally found the piece of handmade jewelry that was destined to be worn by you and you alone.
 The color matches your eyes, the dangle on the earring is precisely the length you prefer and that bracelet is the ideal accent to your favorite dress.
-In short: One of a kind perfection.
+In short: One-of-a-kind perfection.

 Now that you’ve found this oh-so-ideal soul mate accessory, how can you ensure that it lasts for years to come?
 Most women simply make the purchase and then give nary a thought to properly caring for an item to make sure it lasts.
-Though handmade jewelry can be delicate, a few extra precautions means you’ll be wearing it for years–or at least until you find your next soul mate.
+Though handmade jewelry can be delicate, a few extra precautions mean you’ll be wearing it for years–or at least until you find your next soul mate.

-That tangle of necklaces, bracelets and earrings on the top of your dresser isn’t doing anyone any good.
+That tangle of necklaces, bracelets, and earrings on the top of your dresser isn’t doing anyone any good.
 It will only frustrate you when you’re trying to accessorize before dashing out the door and it will ruin your beautiful baubles.
 Do yourself a favor and get into the habit of properly storing jewelry, both handmade and otherwise.

-Anything silver should be kept in a jewelry box or sealed container to prevent air and moisture induced tarnishing.
+Anything silver should be kept in a jewelry box or sealed container to prevent air and moisture-induced tarnishing.
 Hang non-silver necklaces or bracelets on a hook to prevent tangling, a small earring stand or even the rim of a cute teacup can be used to hold and protect your earrings.
 Rings and broaches should be placed in a jewelry box or drawer; avoid piling them in a basket or bowl as this will only scratch and damage the items.